Field data analysis starts with the collection of data.

 Here I forecast out 6 months with 5,000 units forecast to ship each month.
 The result is an extension of the Nevada chart.

 The number of returns each month is made up of returns from each month of production.
-Thus as units continue to ship the number of units available to failure increases.
+Thus as units continue to ship the number of units available for failure increases.
 Also, if the rate of failure remains steady (not constant) as units continue to age they have an increased chance of failure.

 The tally by month along the bottom of the chart provides an estimate for future expected returns.
 Plan accordingly.